dgrtwo/RData/jobs.md

 * RNA-seq analysis with [Rafa](http://rafalab.dfci.harvard.edu/) and [Andrew] (you'd need to know some R/Bioconductor)
 * Scalable RNA-seq with [Abhi](https://twitter.com/AbhiNellore) and [Ben](http://www.langmead-lab.org/)
 * Evidence based data analysis with [Roger](http://www.biostat.jhsph.edu/~rpeng/) and [Brian](http://www.bcaffo.com)

+If these projects don't seem that interesting to you, I'm also happy to help introduce you to other folks in genomics who might have projects you are more interested in.

 ### For prospective students at Johns Hopkins